 If you’re worried about your finances right now, you’re not alone.
 These are unprecedented times as the world around us appears to be shutting down to try to contain the spread of Covid-19.
 Canada (and the world) will make it through, and there is light at the end of the tunnel, but until we get over the worst of this crisis, we’ll have to find ways to cut down on our expenses.
-Here are some of our best suggestions:
+Here are some of our best suggestions on saving money during these troubled times:

 Cutting Down on Unnecessary Subscriptions